-The fair values of investments are as described in note 4(a).
-The fair values of other financial assets and liabilities, being cash, accrued income, accrued expenses and benefits payable approximate the carrying values due to the short-term nature of these financial instruments.
+The fair values of investments are as described in note 3(c) and disclosed in note 4(a).
+The fair values of other financial assets and liabilities, being accrued expenses and benefits payable approximate the carrying values due to the short-term nature of these financial instruments.